You would think someone would have definitive answers for this condition since it affects and destroys so many lives.

 A child that’s never had to struggle and make their own way in life would probably be a little out of touch, don’t you think?

 These are all speculations, but it does make you wonder if extremes of too little or too much are what creates a narcissist.

-The other option is that she was just born this way.
+The other option is she was just born this way.

-By the time I was a young teen, I remember how strange it was that my mother seemed to have complete control of her parents and only sister.
+By the time I was a young teen, I remember how strange it was how my mother seemed to have complete control of her parents and only sister.